Ventus218/sleep-detection-and-safety-pull-over/README.md

 During pull over preparation we check the following conditions in order to compute if the vehicle can start pulling over:

 - there must be an emergency lane
-- there must be no vehicle coming from the emergency lane (behind the ego vehicle)
 - for the entire space needed for the maneuver:

   - the emergency lane must be clear of obstacles (vehicles or static obstacles)